 A Ph.D. applicant is expected to have a good working knowledge of basic Physics.
-As an appropriate test of the graduate student's background and understanding, the Qualifying Examination includes material that is normally covered in advanced undergraduate courses by a student obtaining a B.S. in the General Physics Option.
+As an appropriate test of the graduate student's background and understanding, the Qualifying Examination includes material that is normally covered in basic and advanced undergraduate courses by a student obtaining a B.S. in the General Physics Option.
 In particular, the Qualifying Examination is aimed at the level and sophistication of courses encountered by Wayne State University undergraduate physics majors.
-Specifically, a graduate student in physics who has successfully completed PHY 5210, 5500, 6400, 6410, 6600, and 6610 will have sufficient background to pass the Qualifying Exam.
+Specifically, a graduate student in physics who has successfully completed PHY 5200, 5500, 6400, 6400, and 6600, as well as lower level courses, will have sufficient background to pass the Qualifying Exam.
 As an aid, the textbooks for various physics courses most recently used at Wayne State are listed on pages 18-19.